Andrew Benintendi Player Props: White Sox vs. Tigers

 Andrew Benintendi At The Plate

-- Benintendi leads Chicago with an OBP of .330 this season while batting .272 with 15 walks and 24 runs scored.
+- Benintendi leads Chicago with an OBP of .328, plus a team-best slugging percentage of .348.

-- In 80.4% of his 46 games this season, Benintendi has picked up at least one hit.
-He's also had 12 multi-hit games.
+- Benintendi has picked up a hit in 80.9% of his 47 games this year, with at least two hits in 25.5% of those games.

-- He has not gone deep in his 46 games this season.
+- He has not hit a home run in his 47 games this year.

-- In 10 games this season (21.7%), Benintendi has picked up an RBI, including two games with multiple runs batted in.
+- Benintendi has driven in a run in 10 games this year (21.3%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.